eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Public API Declaration [1.iii]

-All symbols in the installed headers are considered part of the public API.
+Symbols starting with dds_ or DDS_ and that are accessible after including only the top-level "dds.h" file, unless explicitly stated otherwise in a documentation comment are considered part of the stable API.
 In the source repository, these header files reside with each of the modules that make up CycloneDDS.

 ### API Stability Policy [1.iv]

-`CycloneDDS` will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
-It conforms to the [Releases section](https://www.eclipse.org/projects/handbook/#release) of the Eclipse project handbook which states that releases which include breaking API changes are considered "Major".
+`CycloneDDS` provides API stability for PATCH release. `CycloneDDS` strives to provide API stability for MINOR release. `CycloneDDS` not guarantee API stability for MAJOR release.

 ### ABI Stability Policy [1.v]